-Palms Physiotherapy & Allied Health specializes in hypotonicity therapy, addressing low muscle tone through physiotherapy, occupational therapy, and exercise physiology.
+Palms Physiotherapy & Allied Health specialises in hypotonicity therapy, addressing low muscle tone through physiotherapy, occupational therapy, and exercise physiology.
 Our comprehensive treatments help improve muscle strength, coordination, and overall functionality.

 Hypotonicity Treatment at Palms Physiotherapy & Allied Health